 There was a story in the papers about a runaway zebra that died after a golf course chase.
 Police chased this runaway zebra from Tokyo zoo across a golf course.
-It collapsed in water trap on the golf course and died.
+It collapsed in a water trap on the golf course and died.

 It’s such a sad story, but I could not help be amused by one aspect of this story: this failed attempt to recapture the creature came a month after the zoo held a drill practising this very eventuality.

 The reporter wrote as follows: ‘Every year, a zookeeper dresses as an animal and stages an escae, giving colleagues the opportunity to hone their techniques.
 This year’s creature was a zebra which was successfully collared and returned to its pen.
 But as if to prove that practice does not always make perfect, this week’s real life response did not quite go to plan.’
 (Runaway zebra dies)

 Whenever I hear the word zebra, I’m always reminded of a couple I knew in University.
 They were my mother’s friends: Aunty Saras and Uncle Gordon.